 - Mission or La Tortilla Factory tortillas are worth their weight.
 These were new trail foods for us because previously I had always scoffed at taking something that heavy.
 However, they were so palatable that no matter how lousy my appetite was, I could always get them down.
 I stuffed them with black bean mix, pinto beans or tabbouleh mix from the bulk bins at Oliver’s (our local store) or Whole Foods.
 Packed unopened in the resupply box they lasted over a month without refrigeration.

-- String cheese lasts forever (at least four weeks).
+- Mozarella string cheese lasts forever (at least four weeks).
 Being individually shrink-wrapped, they are in their own sterile bubble.
 We packed them in our resupply buckets and they never went bad.
-Baby Bell cheese rounds, which are encased in plastic do equally as well.
+Baby Bell cheese rounds, which are encased in plastic, do equally as well.
 Hard, aged cheese wrapped in wax paper will last for days.

-- TJ’s Instant Oatmeal.
-I don’t care for regular instant oatmeal, but I worried that I’d burn out on granola and I knew that warm cereal on cold mornings would be good.
+- Trader Joe’s Instant Oatmeal.
+I don’t care for regular instant oatmeal, but I worried that I’d burn out on granola.
+I knew that warm cereal on cold mornings would be welcome.
 I experimented with different brands and found that I like the Trader Joe’s Maple and Brown Sugar instant oatmeal a lot—it has great texture and the maple tastes real.

 - Jelly Belly jelly beans.
 These little sugar shots always tasted clean and refreshing and the myriad flavors provided a lot of variety.
 No matter how my appetite sagged I could always eat a few Jelly Bellies.